vdbrink/vdbrink.github.io/projects/packages-mailbox-allux-600.md

 # Packages mailbox - Allux 600

-I was looking for a packages-mailbox where 80% of my ordered packages should fit in, so I don't have to wait at home for the delivery guy to arrive, but still I can receive my package.
+I was looking for a package mailbox where 80% of my ordered packages would fit, so I don't have to wait at home for the delivery person to arrive, but I can still receive my package.

 <p>
 <img src="images_allux-600/pieter_post.jpg" height="350px" alt="Delivery guy" style="float:right"/>